-Valgrind gives developers access to information about memory allocations, thread/processes, and other things relevant to the performance of a program.
-It is included in the Firefox OS tree, and can be run on certain phones that have the proper resources.
+Valgrind's Memcheck tool detects C++ memory management errors that can lead to stability and security problems: use of freed memory, heap array overruns, uses of uninitialised values, and memory leaks.
+It is included in the Firefox OS tree, and can be run on certain phones that have adequate resources.
 This article explains how to use it.

 Before running Valgrind against Firefox OS, it's recommended that developers familiarize themselves with the Debugging Mozilla with Valgrind article.
 Most of the information it contains is relevant to running against Firefox OS, though many of the build and command line steps are taken care of by the Firefox OS build and execution scripts.

 To run Valgrind against Firefox OS on a phone, a phone with higher than normal specs is required.
 Valgrind is resource intensive, and will generally cause Out Of Memory errors on phones with anything less than 1GB of RAM.
-As of this writing (2013-12-04), Valgrind is being tested on Firefox OS running on Nexus 4 phones with 2GB of RAM, but it should run on Geeksphone Keons and similar spec phones.
+As of this writing (2015-06-10), Valgrind is known to work with Firefox OS running on Flame phones with 1GB or RAM and Nexus 5 phones with 2GB of RAM.
+It should also run on Geeksphone Keons and similar spec phones.
 Look at Phone and device data for more details of the phones available.

 Running Valgrind on FxOS Phones